-Below is a clean copy (any notes, comments, and proposed amendments/edits that may appear in the text, are for the next bylaws amendment cycle – see the Bylaws Amendment Process for details).
+2022: Below is a clean copy with any notes, comments, and proposed amendments/edits appearing in red and are for the next bylaws amendment cycle – see the Bylaws Amendment Process for details.

 Vamos A Sembrar